Hypervisor development for security analysis

 • Additional Demos and Resources

-• Snapshot-based fuzzing hypervisors, hardware debuggers (DCI), nested virtualization techniques (software-based, VMCS shadowing, enlightened VMCS, EPT virtualization strategies), Intel TXT and PPAM, and helpful open source projects
+• MBEC, VT-rp (HLAT), nested virtualization techniques (software-based, VMCS shadowing, enlightened VMCS, EPT virtualization strategies), Intel TXT and PPAM, hardware debuggers (DCI), and helpful open source projects

 Contents may change in a way that does not impact the learning objectives.